anmcarrow/anmcarrow.ansible.hosts-from-inventoryname-setup/README.md

 Generic hostname setup ansible role
 ==============================

-This Ansible role setup hostname of target hosts according to `ansible_inventory_name` variable
+This Ansible role setup hostname of target hosts according to `inventory_hostname` Ansible variable

+It's also can add to `/etc/host` file on targeted host(s) all your hosts with IP (based on `ansible_ssh_host` variable) from inventory file.
+This optional task will do if you will set `all_hostnames_deploy` variable to `yes` while run the playbook.

 Requirements
 ------------